 Generating a Source Map

 The process of generating a source map varies with your development tool.
-If your site is built using an Ecommerce platform like Magento or Shopify, there should be an option in the tool to generate source maps along with the bundle process.
+If your site is built using an eCommerce platform like Magento or Shopify, there should be an option in the tool to generate source maps along with the bundle process.
 Consult your tool's help documentation or support resources to learn how to generate a source map.

 Private vs Public Source Maps

 Noibu accommodates both private and public source maps.
 A private source map is an offline file that you must Upload Manually from the Developer tab.
 To ensure your source maps address script paths accurately, you should upload a new map with each release.
 A public source map is uploaded to your site along with the minified code, and can be accessed via the browser's web tools.
-If you have a public source map available on your site, Noibu will detect the map by looking at your script, and apply the map to any relevent stackframes.
+If you have a public source map available on your site, Noibu will detect the map by looking at your script, and apply the map to any relevant stackframes.
 This happens automatically; there is no need to notify Noibu of the public source map or upload anything to the Noibu platform.

 Review the table below for the pros and cons of each method: